[music] paused

 bevy_pong_bg.wasm

-Create a file named index.html in the web-release directory:
+Create an index.html file in that directory:

 <!DOCTYPE html>